vylsaz/apl-stbimg/README.md

 | 4 | rgb and alpha |

 If X is not present, the number of channels is decided by the image.
 R is a vector of matrices.
-Length of R equals to X if X is present.
+Length of R equals to the number of channels.
+Thus if X is present, `X≡≢R`.
 The shape of matrices in R equals to `height,width` of the image.

 ```apl